 Tendon injuries may be acute (occurring suddenly) or chronic (developing over a period of time).
 They most commonly occur in individuals who participate in sports that involve repetitive ankle motion.
 In addition, people with arches that are too high or too low are at risk for developing tendonitis.

-Because tendon injuries are sometimes misdiagnosed and may worsen without proper treatment, prompt evaluation by Dr. Lagdaan is advised.
-To diagnose a tendon injury, Dr. Lagdaan will examine the foot and look for pain, instability, swelling, warmth, and weakness of the ankle.
+Because tendon injuries are sometimes misdiagnosed and may worsen without proper treatment, prompt evaluation by your doctor is advised.
+To diagnose a tendon injury, your doctor will examine the foot and look for pain, instability, swelling, warmth, and weakness of the ankle.
 In addition, an x-ray or other advanced imaging studies may be needed to fully evaluate the injury.
-Dr. Lagdaan will also look for signs of an ankle sprain and other related injuries that sometimes accompany a tendon injury.
+Dr. Hoffmann and Dr. Lagdaan will also look for signs of an ankle sprain and other related injuries that sometimes accompany a tendon injury.
 Proper diagnosis is important because prolonged discomfort after a simple sprain may be a sign of additional problems.

 Treatment depends on the type of peroneal tendon injury.
 Options include: